Africa Hinterland: Background

 The South African military knew that weapons were leaking into the country and put spies onto all sorts of transport that was crossing the border.
 Africa Hinterland was no exception, and came to their special attention because it was one of a handful of tour companies that was openly breaking international travel sanctions to South Africa.
-Nonetheless they sent over to London an experienced Australian special forces operative who had volunteered his services to them (to the South African Security services?).
-He bought his ticket and traveled on the second of the Africa Hinterland trips in late 1986 or early 1987.
-The very young and inexperienced English driver, Stuart Round suspected he had a spy among his passengers and reported as much to his handlers in the ANC, but the decision was taken to continue as normal.
-The cover of the tourists was so complete that the South African spy reported that the Africa Hinterland operation was 'clean' and after this close shave, the trips continued almost without hitch.
+The South African Security services sent an experienced Australian special forces operative to London to investigate Africa Hinterland.
+The anonymous approached Africa Hinterland as a civilian, bought his ticket, and traveled on the second of the Africa Hinterland trips in late 1986 or early 1987.
+Africa Hinterland driver, Stuart Round, suspected he had a spy among his passengers and reported as much to his handlers in the ANC, but the decision was taken to continue as normal.
+The cover of the tourists was so complete that the South African spy reported that the Africa Hinterland operation was 'clean' and after this close shave, the trips continued smoothly.

 Many of the weapons were used as part of the ANC military campaign against the apartheid regime, but significant caches were dug up and handed over to the new government in 1995.
 A closely guarded secret within the ranks of the ANC until 2001, is the fact that the Africa Hinterland operation continued to operate after Nelson Mandela's release in February 1990, and for three years after his speech in August 1990 when he announced the cessation of the movement of men and arms into South Africa.
 It would have been under Mandela's command that the Africa Hinterland operation was ordered to continue and relocate in 1990 from the United Kingdom to South Africa.
-The drivers, at that time from London from Amsterdam, opened an office in Johannesburg and ran trips with South African passengers paying for excursions to the Okavango and returning via Bulawayo, where the truck was loaded up with weapons.
-These trips took two weeks compared to the long haul six weeks from Kenya, and as long as the tourists could be found to fill the truck and provide the cover the trips continued until late 1993 when it was clear that elections would actually happen and the fighting between different factions was dying down.
+Africa Hinterland opened an office in Johannesburg and ran trips with South African passengers paying for excursions to the Okavango and returning via Bulawayo, where the truck was loaded up with weapons.
+These trips took two weeks compared to the six week trips from Kenya, and the trips continued until 1993 when it became clear that elections would be held and the fighting between different factions was dying down.